Kelian98/Easy-astrophotography-equipment-control/README.md

 As you can see, it costs around 100\$, far cheaper than a dedicated astro computer running on Windows with commercial softwares which run on 12V power supply.

+> Note : You can save some money if you have a USB powered dew-heater for your scope such as [these](https://www.amazon.com/Telescopes-Temperature-Control-Devices-Freezing/dp/B07R299MQT/ref=sr_1_4?keywords=dew%2Bheater%2Busb&qid=1564516783&s=gateway&sr=8-4&th=1).
+Indeed, buying a USB powerbank with more capacity than 10,000mAh (let's say +20,000mAh) let you power the Raspberry Pi and your dew-heater(s) for a night long.
+And it's more convenient than having long cables from the floor with your 12V AGM Battery ascending to the moving telescope.
+See [Raspberry Pi 3 measured power consumption](https://raspi.tv/2016/how-much-power-does-raspberry-pi3b-use-how-fast-is-it-compared-to-pi2b) for further information.

 ## Software

 We will run [Astroberry Server](https://github.com/rkaczorek/astroberry-server "Astroberry Server") on the Raspberry Pi 3.
 This is an open-source modified version of Ubuntu Mate 16.04 created by [Radek Kaczorek](https://github.com/rkaczorek "Radek Kaczorek") that contains all we need.